Co-author: Michelle Norton

 Grow your own veges, clean your own house, bike to work instead of taking the car or public transport, borrow books from the library, cook meals, take cut lunches, and so on.There are numerous ways right under your nose to save a dollar here and a dollar there.

 If you want to put $5 or $10 a week aside to save, set up automatic payments so that the money is transferred to a savings account each and every week.

-- Get an attitude transplant.
-If you still think it’s too hard to save, then you might need an attitude transplant.
+If you still think it’s too hard to save, then you might need to switch up your way of thinking.
 Ask around.
 You’ll have friends and family who have made the choice to save and their money will be adding up.
 Try to learn one tip from each.

 Finally, remember $1 today will be worth a lot more to you when you retire if you save it instead of spending it.
 Every dollar that comes into your hands is valuable.
 Don’t waste it.